AmoebaThree/zoidberg/README.md

   - Deletes anything that currently exists for those services and starts from scratch
 - update
   - Updates the whole system or the specified services
-  - Assumes everything's in place already and does a git pull on master
+  - Assumes everything's in place already and does a git pull on the branch specified in the source
 - start
 - run
   - Start the whole system, or just the specified services